BusyBiee1/2025-02-20-FinalCapstoneDealerINV-FrontEnd/README.md

   - Git for version control

 ## Project Structure
-The project is divided into two main parts: frontend and backend.
+The project is divided into two main parts: backend and fronend.

-### Frontend Structure
-frontend/
-├── public/
-│ ├── DealerInvTracker.png
-│ ├── favicon.png
-│ └── vite.svg
-├── src/
-│ ├── assets/
-│ ├── components/
-│ ├── pages/
-│ ├── styles/
-│ ├── utils/
-│ ├── App.jsx
-│ ├── index.css
-│ └── main.jsx
-├── .env
-├── .gitignore
-├── eslint.config.js
-├── index.html
-├── package.json
-├── README.md
-└── vite.config.js

-### Backend Structure
-backend/
-├── config/
-├── controllers/
-├── models/
-├── routes/
-├── .env
-├── .gitignore
-├── package.json
-└── server.mjs

 ### Comprehensive Project Structure
 Fullstack-A-DealerInventory (project-root)/